DilshanPGN/cal-fund-analyzer/README.md

 - **API Rate Limiting**: If you get blocked, wait a few minutes before retrying
 - **Date Range Errors**: Ensure dates are in YYYY-MM-DD format and within API range
 - **Large Datasets**: For datasets with 100+ points, consider using the filtering option
+- **Old Data Display**: Cached data is automatically filtered to only show data within your current date range

 ### Getting Help
 If you encounter issues: